BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_evil/corsairs_of_umbar.md

 - **Smoke Bombs** `ACTIVE`

 [Throwing weapon][Throwing Weapon] with Strength 1.
-Any target hit but not slain but spend a point of Will or be subject to the Channelled version of Transfix.
+Any target hit but not slain but spend a point of Will or be subject to the Channelled version of [Transfix].
 If Dalamyr rolls a 1 on To Hit, he has run out of supply cannot use smoke bombs again for the rest of the game.

 - **Preternatural Agility** `ACTIVE`